 Generally, applicants filing for naturalization must submit proof of identification with their naturalization application and present identification at a biometrics or interview appointment.
-An applicant may present a permanent resident card (also known as Green Card), a passport, any U.S. state or foreign country issued identification including driver's license, or a military photo identification as proof of identification.
-If these are not available, USCIS may also accept other identification with a photograph including a school ID, a voter registration card, or an I-94 card with a photo.
-If you do not provide a photocopy of your government-issued ID at the time of filing your naturalization application, USCIS may request this information from you upon receipt and review of your application.
+You may present as proof of identification a permanent resident card (also known as Green Card), a passport, any identification (including driver's license) issued by a U.S. state or foreign country, or a military photo identification.
+If these are not available, we may also accept other identification with a photograph, including a school ID, a voter registration card, or Form I-94 card with a photo.
+If you do not provide a photocopy of your government-issued ID when filing your naturalization application, we may ask you for this information when we receive and review your application.